-This region will continue to grow, as major developments like the new city centre in Maroochydore, an international airport and the Sunshine Coast University Hospital at Kawana take shape and as more people discover what is so special about the Sunshine Coast.
+This region will continue to grow, as major developments like the new city centre in Maroochydore, an international airport and the Sunshine Coast University at Kawana take shape and as more people discover what is so special about the Sunshine Coast.

 Council recognises the important responsibility it carries in managing the community's expectations as this growth occurs.
-It is essential that we remain focussed on the features and attributes which make our region the great place that it is and why we all choose to call the Sunshine Coast home.
+It is essential that we remain focussed on the features and attributes which make our region the great place that it is and where we all choose to call home.

-Valuing the identity of all of our communities - from the Hinterland to the coastal strip - and securing great opportunities for the future is at the heart of everything that we will do.
+Valuing the identity of all of our communities - from the hinterland to the coastal strip - and securing great opportunities for the future is at heart of everything that we will do.